FAQ

 Can I install Bioconductor packages from Ubuntu not in r2u

-(virtual) package.
-To satisfy this with our r2u packages, which are based on
+satisfy this with our r2u packages, which were then based on the newer

 bioc-api-package